Lord-of-Bugs/LLaVA-XRay-Vision/index.md

 In this section, we will present the insights obtained from analyzing the radiograph reports and training and testing different tricks to LLaVA model.
 We will focus our presentation more on the latter.

 ### Expert Radiologists

+As presented above, we identified 10 most prominent radiologist readers from our X-rays and reports dataset.
+They are in combine responsible for 86% of the readings in both the training and testing set.

 ### Similarity Between Generated Reports and Expert Ground Truths